 Moderate: Diaphoresis and piloerection in the area of the bite, cramping pain in large muscle groups of the trunk, normal vital signs

-Latrodectism, a systemic syndrome caused by neurotoxic venom components, manifests as restlessness, anxiety, sweating, headache, dizziness, nausea, vomiting, hypertension, salivation, weakness, diffuse erythematous rash, pruritus, ptosis, eyelid and extremity edema, respiratory distress, increased skin temperature over the affected area, and cramping pain and muscular rigidity in the abdomen, shoulders, chest, and back.
+Latrodectism, a systemic syndrome caused by neurotoxic venom components of widow spider bites, manifests as restlessness, anxiety, sweating, headache, dizziness, nausea, vomiting, hypertension, salivation, weakness, diffuse erythematous rash, pruritus, ptosis, eyelid and extremity edema, respiratory distress, increased skin temperature over the affected area, and cramping pain and muscular rigidity in the abdomen, shoulders, chest, and back.
 Abdominal pain may be severe and mimic acute surgical abdomen, rabies, or tetanus.
 Symptoms tend to resolve over 1 to 3 days, but residual spasms, paresthesias, agitation, and weakness can last weeks to months.

-Tarantula bites are extremely rare and nonvenomous with North or South American ("new world") tarantulas.
+Tarantula bites are extremely rare and nonvenomous with North or South American ("New World") tarantulas.
 However, agitation of the spider may cause it to throw needle-like hairs.
 The hairs act as foreign bodies in skin or eyes and can trigger mast cell degranulation and an anaphylactoid reaction (eg, urticaria, angioedema, bronchospasm, hypotension) in sensitized people, usually pet owners who handle the spider daily.
-Tarantula species native to non-American continents ("old-world" tarantulas) are occasionally kept as pets.
-They are more aggressive then new world tarantulas, lack needle-like hairs, and can be venomous.
-All tarantula bites are treated supportively.
+Tarantula species native to non-American continents ("Old-World" tarantulas) are occasionally kept as pets.
+They are more aggressive than New World tarantulas, lack needle-like hairs, and can be venomous.

 Spider bites are often falsely suspected by patients.
 Diagnosis is typically suspected based on history and physical signs, but confirmation is rare because it requires witnessed biting, identification of the spider (the spider is rarely recovered intact), and exclusion of other causes.

 In nonendemic areas, a brown spider bite should not be diagnosed without identifying the spider.
 Many patients incorrectly attribute much more common methicillin-resistant Staphylococcus aureus (MRSA) skin infections to brown recluse spider bites.
-Such infections should be excluded, as should other conditions that mimic spider bites (see Table: Disorders That Mimic Spider Bites).
+Such infections should be excluded, as should other conditions that mimic spider bites (see table ).
 Severe cases of latrodectism should be distinguished from acute abdomen, rabies, or tetanus.

-Treatment common to all spider bites includes wound cleaning, ice to reduce pain, extremity elevation, tetanus prophylaxis, and observation.
+Treatment common to all spider bites includes wound cleaning, ice to reduce pain, extremity elevation, tetanus prophylaxis (see table ), and observation.
 Most local reactions respond to these measures alone.